crandylb/small/README.txt

 03/01/2014 CRB Add scan
 03/02/2014 CRB Add symacc
-03/16/2014 CRB Update symacc, initsym, and initable.dat
+03/16/2014 CRB Update symacc, initsym, and initable.dat 03/20/2014 CRB Minor updates to symacc and initsym

 The purpose of this directory is to contain files presenting my language Small.